 We are fast on the way forward as the partner network for SAP Business One is busy creating solutions that move SAP Business One quickly and impressively into the cloud based future.

-You can find a demonstration of the new SAP delivered Web Client for Business One here.
 If you are interested in finding out what partners in the Business One community are capable of doing, you can find more information here.

 I personally have refered to Business One as “Angry Birds” for ERP in the past.
 Angry Birds, as most know, is a simple application anyone can download and play on their smart phone or other device.
 Access is easy and learning it is simple – even a child can do it.